-Yes, foreclosed-upon owners in Michigan may be able to get the home back after the foreclosure.
-They would do so by paying you the purchase price you paid at the foreclosure sale, plus various other charges, within a certain period of time.
-This is called a redemption period.
+Yes, foreclosed-upon owners in Michigan might be able to get the home back after the foreclosure.
+They would do so by paying you the purchase price you paid at the foreclosure sale, plus various other charges, within a limited amount of time called a "redemption period."

-In a nutshell, Michigan homeowners get a one-month, six-month, or one-year redemption period.
-(This is explained in more detail below.)
+In a nutshell, Michigan homeowners get a one-month, six-month, or one-year redemption period, explained in more detail below.
 Most homeowners get six months.
-The main effect on you is that you will have to wait the applicable length of time before moving in.
+The main effect on you is that you'll have to wait the applicable length of time before moving in.

 Under Michigan law, the homeowners can redeem the home after the foreclosure sale within:

-To find out the length of the redemption period before you purchase the home, you can check the notice of sale that was published in the local newspaper as part of the foreclosure process (Mich.
+To find out the length of the redemption period before you purchase the home, you can check the notice of sale that was published in the local newspaper as part of the foreclosure process.
+(Mich.
 Comp.
 Laws § 600.3212).
-These are sometimes available online.
+These notices are sometimes available online.

-Homeowners don't redeem a foreclosed home very often.
-This is because they would have to find another source of financing and pay a lot of money to get the house back.
-Since the homeowners' credit took a big a hit during the foreclosure process, they are unlikely to qualify for a new mortgage.
+Homeowners don't redeem a foreclosed home very often because they'd have to find another source of financing and pay a lot of money to get the house back.
+Because the homeowners' credit took a big a hit during the foreclosure process, they're unlikely to qualify for a new mortgage.

 It's also possible, but not especially common, for the IRS to redeem the home if there was a federal tax lien on the property.
 The IRS gets a 120-day redemption period (or the allowable period under state law, whichever is longer) to redeem after the foreclosure.
 It would send you a notice in advance of the redemption if it decided to redeem the home.

-Under Michigan law, the purchaser who bought the house at the foreclosure sale may inspect the home (both the interior and exterior) during the redemption period (Mich.
+Under Michigan law, the purchaser who bought the house at the foreclosure sale may inspect the home (both the interior and exterior) during the redemption period.
+(Mich.
 Comp.
-Laws § 600.3240(13)).
+Laws § 600.3238).

 In addition, you may immediately begin eviction proceedings to get possession of the home (and terminate the homeowners' redemption period) if the foreclosed homeowners: